BloopAI/dev-manager-mcp/README.md

 }
 ```

-Multiple clients can use the same URL and will share session state.
+Multiple clients can use the same configuration and will share session state.

 ## MCP Tools